2014 Outback Bowl

 The 2014 Outback Bowl was an American college football bowl game that was played on January 1, 2014, at Raymond James Stadium in Tampa, Florida.
 The 28th edition of the Outback Bowl (which was originally called the Hall of Fame Bowl, and later renamed via sponsorship from Outback Steakhouse), it featured the LSU Tigers from the Southeastern Conference (SEC) and the Iowa Hawkeyes from the Big Ten Conference.
 It was one of the 2013–14 bowl games that concluded the 2013 FBS football season.
 The game started at 1:00 p.m.
 EST and was telecast on ESPN.
 LSU defeated Iowa by a score of 21–14.

+In 2023 this win, along with all other 2013 season LSU wins, was vacated by the NCAA.

 Teams

 Iowa had won the only previous meeting between the two teams, in the 2005 Capital One Bowl.

 Iowa

 Iowa had a record of 8–4 (5–3 Big Ten).
 Unranked, they finished the season second place in the Big Ten Legends Division.